Glenforest Secondary School

 IB WORLD SCHOOL

-Click here to watch a video on the IB DP
+Click here to watch a video on the IB

 IB Gr.
 11.12 Course Selection Power Point .pdf

 IB Gr.
 11.12 Course Selection Package 2016 Jan .pdf

 Does the IB Diploma prepare students for university?

 A view from the flip side: Top university admission director talks IB.

 Andrew Arida, Associate Registrar

 and Director of Student Recruitment and undergraduate admission at the

 University of British Columbia will discuss the value of the IB

 We want everybody to have a chance to see this important presentation.